Dry Creek Ranch

 Please reach us at info@drycreekranchoutfitters.com if you cannot find an answer to your question.

 Yes.
 DCR requires a 50% non-refundable deposit, to hold your dates.
 Your balance is due on or before August 1st.
-We understand life happens and if you need to move your hunt please notify Kolten at (719) 280-7401 asap to reschedule your hunt.
+We understand life happens and if you need to move your hunt please notify our office at (719) 782-0140 asap to reschedule your hunt.

 No, we do not guarantee anyone a kill.
 The only people that can guarantee you an elk would be in a high fenced area.
 We will do our best to get you into elk and deer to give you the opportunity to harvest one while providing a great experience with top notch guides.
 Success also largely depends on the hunters physical shape and shooting ability.